mosesrubaraj/Suspension-System-Design-for-16-Inch-Foldable-Bicycle/README.md

 i.
 Interference Checks: Ensuring no components obstruct the folding action. ii.
 Alignment: Precise alignment to maintain structural integrity and performance.

+## Mathematical Modelling
+This project employs MATLAB simulations to analyze the suspension system's response to varying forces and conditions.
+By solving the governing differential equations, we examine how parameters like spring stiffness, damping coefficients, and external forces affect performance, helping to optimize ride comfort, stability, and control.

+System Components
+Mass (m): Represents the combined mass of the rider and bicycle frame (80 kg), influencing inertia and response to forces.
+Spring Constant (k): Set at 1000 N/m, this defines the spring's rigidity and its restoring force.
+Damping Coefficient (c): Set to 100 N·s/m, this quantifies the damper's resistance, reducing oscillations for a smoother ride.
+Governing Differential Equation
+The dynamics of the mass-spring-damper system follow Newton’s Second Law:

+Where:
+x(t): Displacement

+ : Acceleration

+F(t): External force
+This equation models how the system reacts to external forces, enabling the prediction of performance under various conditions and guiding design enhancements for rider comfort and stability.